Soojin-C/supercalifragilisticexpialidocious/README.md

    * Make a venv by running `$ python3 -m venv VENV_NAME`
    * Activate it by running `$ . ~/path_to_venv/VENV_NAME/bin/activate`
    * Deactivate it by running `$ deactivate`
-5. Install Flask and wheel with `$ pip3 install flask` and `$ pip3 install wheel` (this is a Flask application)
+5. Activate your virtual environment.
+6. In the root of the directory, run `$ pip install -r requirements.txt`
+7. To obtain API keys, look below for the instructions.
+Insert the obtained New York Times key into the file keys.json.
-6. In the root of the directory, run `$ python app.py`.
-Make sure your virtual enviornment is actvated
+8. Now you are ready to run the flask app.
+Run the command `$ python app.py`.
+(Make sure your virtual enviornment is actvated)
-7. Launch the root route (http://127.0.0.1:5000/) in your browser.
+9. Launch the root route (http://127.0.0.1:5000/) in your browser.

 #### API information
 Two APIs are used in this project: